maiska/qubes-translated/_doc_translated/de/_doc/developer/debugging/automated-tests.md

 Our test runner runs mostly the same as the standard one, but it has some nice additional features like color output and not needing the "qubes.test" prefix.
 It also has the ability to run lone selected template tests.

-Durch `python -m qubes.tests.run -h` erhält man zusätzliche Informationen:
+You can use `python -m qubes.tests.run -h` to get usage information:

     [user@dom0 ~]$ python -m qubes.tests.run -h
     usage: run.py [-h] [--verbose] [--quiet] [--list] [--failfast] [--no-failfast]